poornimajagadeesan18062008-droid/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
-1. 1.Data Preparation: Load the California housing dataset, extract features (first three columns) and targets (target variable and sixth column), and split the data into training and testing sets.
+1. Load California housing data, select features and targets, and split into training and testing sets.
-2. Data Scaling: Standardize the feature and target data using StandardScaler to enhance model performance.
+2. Scale both X (features) and Y (targets) using StandardScaler.
-3. Model Training: Create a multi-output regression model with SGDRegressor and fit it to the training data.
+3. Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.
-4. Prediction and Evaluation: Predict values for the test set using the trained model, calculate the mean squared error, and print the predictions along with the squared error.
+4. Predict on test data, inverse transform the results, and calculate the mean squared error.

 ## Program: